CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope.md

 ### System

-The [System][System Property] to restrict the effects of an action.
+The [System][System Property] is used to define the scope of the action at the system level.

 | | |
 |-|-|